All Episodes

 Let's move on to Santorum.

-Now, remember, all day yesterday, the conventional wisdom in the drive-bys was that the Republicans just wouldn't dare take on Obama on foreign policy.
+Now, remember, all day yesterday, the conventional wisdom in the drive-bys was that the Republicans just wouldn't dare take on Obama in foreign policy now.

-And they had a story, Mitch Daniels, the governor of Indiana, saying, Well, uh, I'm not even ready to take him on in foreign police.
+And they had a story, Mitch Daniels, the governor of Indiana, saying, well, I'm not even ready to take him on in foreign policy.

-So the conventional wisdom wasn't the Republicans, they're gonna take him on.
+So the conventional wisdom was that the Republicans are going to take him on.

 Well, they did, every one of them last night, including Santorum, Brett Baer.